COSIMA/cosima-recipes/paper/paper.md

 at https://cosima-recipes.readthedocs.io. \label{fig:website}](website.png)

-The website sections are deliberately named using a gastronomy theme, consistent with the "Cookbook" concept 👩🏽‍🍳 👨🏻‍🍳.
+The website sections are deliberately named using a gastronomy theme, consistent with the "Cookbook" concept.
 "Cooking Lessons 101" refers to tutorials that teach generic, transferable techniques; "Appetisers" are easier recipes that provide a good entry point after the tutorials; "Mains" are more elaborate and advanced analysis examples; and "Local Dishes" collect recipes for regional model configurations [@barnes2024regionalmom6].
-Together these sections present the documentation as a browsable collection of lessons and recipes gathered into a single cookbook 📒.
+Together these sections present the documentation as a browsable collection of lessons and recipes gathered into a single cookbook.

 Pedagogy and instructional structure are central to the project.
 "Cooking Lessons 101" introduces generic skills such as loading model output,